kn0wmad/bitverter/README.md

 # Bitverter - A simple Bitcoin conversion tool

+Bitverter is a simple tool written in Rust for doing cryptocurrency conversions.
+The beta release supports denomination conversions only, and will be live in early December.

 Work has just begun, please check back or feel free to reach out with any questions or comments :)

 ## Bitverter Roadmap